 Oh hello there, Blush Pink, fancy seeing you here!

-Hands up… who hasn’t really considered pink as an option for their kitchen?
+Hands up… who hasn’t really considered a blush kitchen as an option?
 Yea…. until now, it wasn’t my first choice either.

 This kitchen by German company, Brigette Frickemeier, was one of my favourites.
 (Please bear in mind that the pictures I took while at the exhibition, were taken in unnatural – unflattering – lighting!)